OrensteinLab/RBPcompare/ReadMe.md

 	* e-	use enrichment score (i.e ratio score)?
 1-yes 0-no
 	* K-	length of k-mer, integer.
 	* m-	mean probabilities over nucleotide.

-output- binary file that contain the AUC or Pearson correlation achived by the k-mers scores model. the name is ('identifier_e_pup_m.txt')
+output: binary file that contain the AUC or Pearson correlation achived by the k-mers scores model. the name is ('identifier_e_pup_m.txt')
+* utiles.py- Utility functions that are uses throughout the program.